mohitrajain/wire-docs/src/how-to/install/aws-prod.md

 AWS SNS is required to send notification events to clients via [FCM](https://firebase.google.com/docs/cloud-messaging/)/[APNS](https://developer.apple.com/notifications/) .
 These notification channels are useable only for clients that are connected from the public internet.
 Using these vendor provided communication channels allows client devices (phones) running a wire client to save a considerable amount of battery life, compared to the websockets approach.

-For details on how to set up SNS in cooperation with us (We - Wire - will proxy push notifications through Amazon for you), see {ref}`push-sns`.
+For details on how to set up SNS in cooperation with us (We - Wire - will proxy push notifications through Amazon for you), see [Enable push notifications using the public appstore / playstore mobile Wire clients](infrastructure-configuration.md#push-sns).

 ## Using real AWS services for SES / SQS